 Certainly, you don’t want to make a mistake like that.

-Tips for Installing a Tile Backsplash with Professional Results
+Install Tile Backsplash Tips For Professional Results

 1. Cover Countertop

-No doubt, installing a tile backsplash is a messy job!
+Without question, installing a tile backsplash is a messy job!

 No matter how careful you are, you’re bound to drop adhesive onto your countertops.